 Creating Labels with Mailbook

-With a new feature on Mailbook, you can download a Word file with all your addresses as a label in the correct format.
-Handy because in Word, you can still quickly adjust things yourself and you no longer need the complex steps above.
+With our new feature on Mailbook you can download a Word file with all your addresses as a label in the correct format and styling.
+From Word you can still quickly adjust things yourself and you no longer need to perform the complex steps above.
 Watch our instruction video or follow these steps:

 - Login to Mailbook and click on Export.